mikrosau/ngCastle/README.md

 # ngCastle
-The mikrosau homebrew playground, bringing medevil castle solutions into the future - NG style.
+The mikrosau homebrew playground, bringing medieval castle solutions into the future - NG style.